jorissimaitis/jorissimaitis.github.io/_pages/projects1.md

     <div class="project-details">
       <h3>Jan 2024 - May 2024</h3>
       <p>
-        I worked as a consultant of Benchmark Mineral Intelligence with their sustainability division to deliver an LCA for a global battery manufacturer in anticipation of upcoming EU batteries regulation.
+        I consulted for Benchmark Mineral Intelligence, working with their sustainability division to an LCA to a global battery manufacturer in anticipation of upcoming EU batteries regulation.
       </p>
       <a href="javascript:void(0);" onclick="toggleDetails('project3')">-</a>
     </div>